callidaria/stroemungsabriss/README.md

 make win
 ```
 ### DISCLAIMER
-*certain libraries are required to satisfy the makefile*
+*certain libraries are required to satisfy the compiler*
 ***
 ## RUN
 ### linux